wy2136/notes/cesm1_2_1_porting_on_Tiger.md

 Good luck!

 ### Define the Machine `tiger`
 It is great to enable the out-of-the-box capability for the machine `tiger` so that most of the work in step 3 and 5 can be avoided if we specify the `-mach` option in step 2 as `tiger`(or whatever name you want) instead of `userdefined`.
-Motivated by the `cesm1.2.1` [user guide](http://www.cesm.ucar.edu/models/cesm1.2/cesm/doc/usersguide/x1794.html), our implementation is:
+Following the `cesm1.2.1` [user guide](http://www.cesm.ucar.edu/models/cesm1.2/cesm/doc/usersguide/x1794.html), our implementation is:

 Step 1, pick the name `tiger`, or whatever name you like.
 And go to the directory `$CESMROOT/scripts/ccsm_utils/Machines`